danielebailo/couchdb-dump/README.md

 couchdb-dump
 ============

-Bbash command line scripts to dump a couchdb database and/or to restore it.
+Bash command line script(s) to dump a couchdb database and/or to restore it.